CyVerse-learning-materials/dnasubway_guide/docs/step8.md

     computing is subject to queues which may support hundreds of other jobs.
 These systems also undergo regular maintenance and are subject to periodic disruption.
--   DNA Subway implements the software.
+-   DNA Subway implements the [QIIME 2](https://qiime2.org/) software.
 This software is in continual development.
-Our version may not be the most current, and our documentation and explanation is not meant to replace the full .
+Our version may not be the most current, and our documentation and explanation is not meant to replace the full [QIIME 2 documentation](https://docs.qiime2.org/2018.8/).
 -   We have made design decisions to create a straightforward classroom-friendly workflow.
 While this Subway Line does not have all possible features of QIIME 2, we purpose to cover important